leonardofaria/leonardofaria.net/content/posts/2020/01/15/exploring-device-detection-for-better-user-experiences-in-2020.md

 User agents are well-known by developers.
 We use them to detect bots, redirect users to a specific version of our website or append CSS classes on our page so we can create different experiences.

-At Thinkific we already use the [browser Ruby gem](https://github.com/fnando/browser) to parse the user-agent and get relevant info (bot detection for instance).
+At Thinkific we already use the <A href="https://github.com/fnando/browser">browser Ruby gem</A> to parse the user-agent and get relevant info (bot detection for instance).
 So, I decided to persist the main info in a visitor_device table – here is the schema:

 ```
 tenant_id: the course creator school the visitor is checking